FAQs: Applying for a Service Dog

 Where does your funding come from?

 All of our funding comes from donations.
-Most of this funding comes from private donations, and some of our funding comes from non-government grants.
+Most of this funding comes from private donations, family foundations, and some government grants.